Stefon Diggs Player Prop Bets for the NFL Playoffs | Buffalo vs. Kansas City 1/23/2022

 Season Stats

-- Diggs (34 red zone targets) has been the recipient of 27.4% of his team's 124 red zone pass attempts.
+- With 34 targets in the red zone this season, Diggs has been on the receiving end of 27.4% of his team's 124 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Diggs' matchup with the Chiefs.